mattbis/MATTBIS/README.md

 #### why u take so long
 i. buy me a new computer(s) k thx ( zero budget productions )
 #### are you a bot?
 - i.
-No in fact i block bots since nobody can follow NN,NNN K people
+No in fact I block bots since nobody can follow NN,NNN K people
 - ii.
 Did you really star all those?
 Yes I did..
 Ask Github no API used.